A non-backtracking method for long matrix and tensor completion: Local study of

 where $\pi(\dP_1, \dP_2)$ is the set of all \emph{couplings} of $\dP_1$ and $\dP_2$, i.e. joint distributions of random variables $(X_1, X_2)$ such that $X_1 \sim \dP_1$ and $X_2 \sim \dP_2$.

 \begin{proposition} There exists a constant $c \geq 0$ such that for any $h \geq 0$, $x \in V_1$, we have

 \end{proposition}

-\begin{proof} We proceed in two steps: we first couple the unlabeled versions of the graphs, and the move on to the labels.
+\begin{proof} We proceed in two steps: we first couple the unlabeled versions of the graphs and then move on to the labels.
 We shall use the following classical bounds for total variation distances:

 Firstly, from Proposition \ref{prop:locally_tree_like}, $(G, x)_h$ is a tree with probability $1 - c d^{2h+2}/n$, so we only need to couple the offspring distributions.
 Consider the exploration process $(x_t)_{t \geq 0}$ defined above; at each step $t$, we let $n_t$ (resp. $m_t$) be the number of vertices in $V_1 \setminus \bigcup_{t' \leq t} A_{t'}$ (resp. $V_2 \setminus \bigcup_{t' \leq t} A_{t'}$).
 We aim to couple it with the same exploration process $(x'_t)_{t \geq 0}$ on $(T, x)$.
 Let $\dP_t$ (resp. $\dQ_t$) be the offspring distribution of $x_t$ (resp. $x'_t$).
 By definition, we have an explicit definition for $\dP_t$ and $\dQ_t$: \begin{itemize} \item if $x_t$ has even depth, $\dP_t = \Bin(m_t, p \tilde p_t)$ where $\tilde p_t = \dP(\Bin(n_t, p) \geq 1)$, and $\dQ_t = \Poi(d^2)$; \item if $x_t$ has odd depth, $\dP_t = \Bin(n_t, p)$ conditioned on being at least 1, and $\dQ_t = 1$ a.s. \end{itemize} We begin with the second case, as it is the simplest.
 As before, $\dP_t$ is dominated by a distribution equal to $1 + \Bin(n, p)$, and hence